-Notify the TA Coordinator (Dolly) and the Department Chair (Linda) as soon as you have submitted an application or have become aware even of the possibility of getting alternative funding (or of otherwise having to leave the TA pool).
+Notify the TA Coordinator and the Department Chair as soon as you have submitted an application or have become aware even of the possibility of getting alternative funding (or of otherwise having to leave the TA pool).
 It is particularly important that you notify the TA coordinator at the time the Department requests your preferences for TA assignments for the next quarter, typically the 6th or 7th week of the previous quarter.
 The TA assignments can then be made with contingencies put in place in case your position needs to be replaced.
-If your funding opportunity (or other emergency) arises after the next quarter's TA assignments have been completed, it is much more difficult to accommodate your request, but in any case notify everyone immediately (see #2 below).
+If your funding opportunity (or other emergency) arises after the next quarter's TA assignments have been completed, it is much more difficult to accommodate your request, but in any case notify everyone immediately.

 Make a formal request to be released from your TA position when you receive an offer for the alternative position (or other plans become firm).
-Please email the Department Chair (Linda), TA Coordinator (Dolly), and Graduate Program Assistant (Nancy) with this request.
-Keep in mind that the Department needs to know this information as soon as possible, so that we can begin to find a replacement TA.
+Please email the Department Chair, TA Coordinator, and Graduate Program Assistant with this request.
+Keep in mind that the Department needs to know this information as soon as possible to begin to find a replacement TA.
 The sooner your request is given, the more likely it is that your request can be accommodated.